bytecodealliance/component-docs/component-model/src/creating-and-consuming/composing.md

 }
 ```

-Here we have two WIT packages, `bytecode-alliance:validator` and `bytecode-alliance:regex`.
-The component `bytecode-alliance:validator-impl` implements the world `bytecode-alliance:validator/validator-world` and the component `bytecode-alliance:regex-impl` implements the world `bytecode-alliance:regex/regex-world`, each of which could have been written in any guest language that targets the component model.
+Here we have two WIT packages, `component-book:validator` and `component-book:regex`.
+The component `component-book:validator-impl` implements the world `component-book:validator/validator-world` and the component `component-book:regex-impl` implements the world `component-book:regex/regex-world`, each of which could have been written in any guest language that targets the component model.

+You can think of the components that people author as having their shape described by a world defined in a WIT package.
+Since worlds import and export interfaces, and components implement worlds, when we author a component, we don't specify which implementations we're importing, but just the interfaces from the world we're targeting.
+When performing composition, we are specifying which concrete implementation of each imported interface we want to use for a specific implementation.

 When we compose components together, we are specifying which *instance* of an imported interface we want our components to use.

-If we compose `bytecode-alliance:validator-impl` with `bytecode-alliance:regex-impl`, `bytecode-alliance:validator-impl`'s import of the `bytecode-alliance:regex/match@0.1.0` interface is wired up to `bytecode-alliance:regex-impl`'s export of `match`.
-The net result is that the composed component exports an instance of the `bytecode-alliance:validator/validation@0.1.0` interface, and has no imports.
-The composed component does _not_ export `bytecode-alliance:regex/match@0.1.0` - that has become an internal implementation detail of the composed component.
+If we compose `component-book:validator-impl` with `component-book:regex-impl`, `component-book:validator-impl`'s import of the `component-book:regex/match@0.1.0` interface is wired up to `component-book:regex-impl`'s export of `match`.
+The net result is that the composed component exports an instance of the `component-book:validator/validation@0.1.0` interface, and has no imports.
+The composed component does _not_ export `component-book:regex/match@0.1.0` - that has become an internal implementation detail of the composed component.

 Component composition tools are in their early stages right now.
 Here are some tips to avoid or diagnose errors:

-* Composition happens at the level of interfaces.
-If the initial component directly imports functions, then composition will fail.
-If composition reports an error such as "component `path/to/component` has a non-instance import named `<name>`" then check that all imports and exports are defined by interfaces.
-* Composition is asymmetrical.
-It is not just "gluing components together" - it takes a primary component which has imports, and satisfies its imports using dependency components.
-For example, composing an implementation of `validator` with an implementation of `regex` makes sense because `validator` has a dependency that `regex` can satisfy; doing it the other way round doesn't work, because `regex` doesn't have any dependencies, let alone ones that `validator` can satisfy.
+* Compositions will fail unless the imported/exported types correspond!
+A component must export an interface that another component imports in order for the composition to succeed.
+The name of the interface is not enough... the types defined in it must also match the expected types
 * Composition cares about interface versions, and current tools are inconsistent about when they infer or inject versions.
 For example, if a Rust component exports `test:mypackage`, `cargo component build` will decorate this with the crate version, e.g. `test:mypackage@0.1.0`.
 If another Rust component _imports_ an interface from `test:mypackage`, that won't match `test:mypackage@0.1.0`.
 You can use [`wasm-tools component wit`](https://github.com/bytecodealliance/wasm-tools/tree/main/crates/wit-component) to view the imports and exports embedded in the `.wasm` files and check whether they match up.

 ## Composing components with `wasm-tools`